-For the name of your local Cummins/Onan or Onanonly distributor in the United States or Canada, call 1-800-888-ONAN (this automated service utilizes touch-tone phones only).
+For the name of your local Cummins/Onan or Onanonly distributor in the United States or Canada, call 1-800-888-ONAN (This automated service utilizes touch-tone phones only).
 By entering your area code and the first three digits of your local telephone number, you will receive the name and telephone number of the distributor nearest you.

-For outside North America, call Onan Corporation, 1-612-574-5000, 7:30 AM to 4:00 PM, Central Standard Time, Monday through Friday.
-Or, send a fax to Onan using the fax number 1-612-574-8087.
+For the name of your local Cummins-only distributor, or if you need more assistance, please call Onan Corporation, 1-612-574-5000, 7:30 AM to 4:00 PM, Central Standard Time, Monday through Friday.

-When contacting your distributor, always supply the complete Model, Specification, and Serial Number as shown on the generator set nameplate.
+When contacting your distributor, always supply the complete Model Number and Serial Number as shown on the generator set nameplate.

-WARNING
+A WARNING

-INCORRECT SERVICE OR PARTS REPLACEMENT CAN RESULT IN SEVERE PERSONAL IN-JURY, DEATH, AND/OR EQUIPMENT DAMAGE.
+INCORRECT SERVICE OR PARTS REPLACEMENT CAN RESULT IN SEVERE PERSONAL INJURY, DEATH, AND/OR EQUIPMENT DAMAGE.
 SERVICE PERSONNEL MUST BE QUALIFIED TO PERFORM ELECTRICAL AND/OR MECHANICAL SERVICE.